srMarquinho/ultimate-dividend-portfolio/README.md

 > Don't worry.
 This is open source.
 Google just wants to ensure you are aware a script will run.

-- In the top menu click "PORTFOLIO" > "Welcome"
+- In the top menu click "PORTFOLIO" > "About"

 <div><img src="./images/PortfolioMenu.png" width="300"></div>
 --